wp-plugins/social-media-widget/readme.txt

 For help, you can send an e-mail to brifreytag_at_gmail.com or get ahold of me via twitter at @brianfreytag

 == Changelog ==
+1.2.1 -  Fixed an issue with Orkut icon staying on even if the field is blank.
+Fixed an issue with 32 pixel default icons appearing as 64 pixels.

 1.2 -
 * Fixed issue with RSS URL being reset after save in the widget control panel (did not affect functionality, but caused confusion)
 * Added support for Orkut